 Before the test

 You must fast (not eat) for around 6 hours before the test.
+The hospital will usually provide written instructions before the procedure.
 Do ask your doctor and nurse any questions you might have.

 During the test

 As you drink the barium, your doctor will watch it on an X-ray screen flow down your oesophagus towards your stomach.
 X-ray pictures are taken to see if there are any abnormal areas.

 Even though the liquid tastes chalky, it should not make you sick.
 But make sure you arrange for someone to bring you home afterwards.

 After the test